How to comply if you are selling, leasing or subleasing

 What happens if you don’t comply with the requirement to register a BEEC?

 Civil penalties of up to $222,000 for the first day of non-compliance and up to $22,200 for each subsequent day of non-compliance may be imposed by a court.
-Alternatively, The Department of Industry, Science, Energy and Resources may issue an infringement notice of up to $22,200 for the first day and up to $2,220 for each subsequent day of non-compliance.
+Alternatively, The Department of Climate Change, Energy, the Environment and Waters may issue an infringement notice of up to $22,200 for the first day and up to $2,220 for each subsequent day of non-compliance.

 Would a building owner be penalised if a tenant subleased their office space of 1000 square metres or more without disclosing a BEEC?